Ian Kemish: Government

 Kemish's 25-year diplomatic career included service as Head of the Australian Prime Minister's International Division from 2004 to 2005, Australian Ambassador to Germany and Switzerland from 2006 to 2009, and Australian High Commissioner to Papua New Guinea from February 2010 to March 2013.

 He served earlier as Head of the Southeast Asia and Consular Divisions at the Australian Department of Foreign Affairs and Trade, and in several other embassies in the Indo Pacific and Europe.
-Ian Kemish worked as a diplomat in Bosnia and other countries of former Yugoslavia during the conflict of the mid-1990s.
+Kemish worked as a diplomat in Bosnia and other countries of former Yugoslavia during the conflict of the mid-1990s.